‘Charlie Countryman’? A look back at Mads Mikkelsen’s career so far

 It’s no secret that Mads Mikkelsen is a favorite over here at Film Daily.
 The incredible actor has charmed, scared, and entertained in every role he’s landed so far.
-In honor of Mads’s birthday, here’s our list of eight of his greatest hits.
+He’s also set to replace Johnny Depp in the upcoming Fantastic Beasts sequel.
+In honor of Mads’s brilliant casting, here’s our list of eight of his greatest hits.

 1. Casino Royale (2006)